 You can still apply for a maintenance loan if you’re aged over 60

 It used to be the case that maintenance loans were only available to the under 60s.
 However, this has now changed and, since 2016/17, students over the age of 60 are able to apply for loans to meet their living costs if they’re studying full time.

 The interest can look scary

 Student loan interest rates are based on the retail price index (RPI) - a measure of the price of goods and services in the UK - rate of inflation, and the amount of interest you pay depends on how much you earn.
-If you earn under £25,725, the interest rate you pay will be the RPI (2019/20 tax year).
-This then increases up to the RPI plus 3% for people earning over £46,305 per year.
-So, in September 2018, students in England and Wales who started university in or after 2012 faced a headline interest rate of up to 6.3%.
-This is higher than students who went to university earlier and higher than the rates you might see on other products, such as mortgages.
+If you earn under £26,575, the interest rate you pay will be the RPI (2020/21 tax year).
+This then increases up to the RPI plus 3% for people earning over £47,835 per year.
+This is higher than the rates you might see on other products, such as mortgages.

 Another important factor is that while you’re studying, you’ll also be charged interest of the RPI plus 3%.
 Recently graduated students might get a nasty shock when they open their first statement and see a large chunk of interest added to what they’ve borrowed.
 While this may feel unnerving, it’s worth noting a couple of things.

 First of all, while the interest rate does change over time, this won’t affect your monthly payments, which will only change as your salary increases.
 Secondly, while you may feel the need to make overpayments to clear the debt, remember that a lot of people will never get close to repaying their student loans – and, if you’re Plan 2 student who started their course on or after 1 September 2012, these are usually written off if not repaid within 30 years.